gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/WinSCP-data-access.md

 ___
 ### Required inputs to establish connection
 You can obtain authernitcation parameters from a dataset record from within [RRAP Data Store](https://data.rrap-is.com/datasets){:target="\_blank"}.
-Select a target preconfigure dataset and then either the **'Download Data'** or **'Upload Data'** tab.
+Select a target preconfigure dataset and then the **'Upload Data'** tab.
 Then click the **'Generate Credentials'** button.
 You will notice that there are three parts to the credentials.
 1. AWS_ACCESS_KEY_ID
 1. AWS_SECRET_ACCESS_KEY
 1. AWS_SESSION_TOKEN